 I work for a small biotech company.
 For the most part, my manager is fine.
-He pretty much leaves me alone to do my work, and is generally supportive.
+He leaves me alone to do my work, and is generally supportive.
 But some days he drives me nuts!
 Thoughts? – Name withheld

-In fact, according to the best available evidence managers are more effective when they behave as if their employees are in charge of them, not the other way around.
+In fact, according to the best available evidence, just the opposite.
+Managers are more effective when they behave as if their employees are in charge of them, not the other way around.
 I’ll say that again:

 The Gallup Organization.
+The State of the American Manager: Analytics and Advice for Leaders.
 2015.
-The State of the American Manager: Analytics and Advice for Leaders.

-Pfeffer, J. 1998.
-The Human Equation, Boston: Harvard Business School.
+Pfeffer, J. The Human Equation, (Boston: Harvard Business School) 1998.

 Sirota, et. al.